-The ASU Center for Mindfulness, Compassion and Resilience is excited to present Foundations of Mindfulness and Resilience: Science and Practice, a seven-week undergraduate course.
+The ASU Center for Mindfulness, Compassion and Resilience is excited to present two new credit-bearing, semester-length courses, Foundations of Mindfulness and Resilience: Science and Practice and Organizational Mindfulness: Leadership and Success in the Workplace.

-Based in the science and practices of mindfulness-based stress reduction, this course provides an introduction to the principles, practices, benefits, and applications of mindfulness.
+Based in the science and practices of mindfulness-based stress reduction, these courses provide contextualized introductions to the principles, practices, benefits, and applications of mindfulness.

 - Online, asynchronous (iCourse/eCourse)